Sexual Misconduct - Title IX Policy

 Any student who is a victim of sexual misconduct shall have the following rights:

-- The right to decide whether he/she victim wants to initiate the University’s student conduct system and/or file charges with the Frederick Country Sheriffs’s Department.
+The right to decide whether he/she victim wants to initiate University disciplinary action against the accused and/or file charges with the Frederick Country Sheriff’s Department.

-- The victim may file for a Peace Order or Protective Order at the Frederick County Commissioner’s Office prohibiting the accused or friends of the accused from contacting the victim.
+The right to file for a Peace Order or Protective Order at the Frederick County Commissioner’s Office prohibiting the accused or friends of the accused from contacting the victim.

-- The right to have a person of the victim’s choice to accompany her/him during a University conduct conference.
+The right to have a person of the victim’s choice accompany her/him during a University conduct conference or other University disciplinary proceeding.
 All participants will be bound by the rules of confidentiality governing the conduct conference.

-- The right to be notified immediately of the outcome of the University conduct process.
+The right to be notified of the outcome of the University conduct process.

 Rights of the Accused